Famous Birthdays on April 27

 Did you know

-13 in singles by the Association of Tennis Professionals (ATP), achieved on 24 October 2016
+13 by the Association of Tennis Professionals (ATP), achieved on 24 October 2016

 Did you know